 This website has been created by the Chewton Domain Society to tell the story of the 1851 Monster Meeting of Diggers at Forest Creek (now Chewton) on the Mt Alexander goldfield at the beginning of the Victorian gold rushes.

-United in their refusal to pay the diggers became the Diggers, a political force of men who understood that their strength lay in unity.
-And this became a connecting thread in the democratic protest movement that spread from Forest Creek across the Victorian goldfields to the Red Ribbon Rebellion in Bendigo in 1853 and finally to the uprising at Eureka in 1854 that finally ended the old order on the goldfields.
+United in their refusal to pay more for their gold licences, the diggers became the Diggers, a political force of men and women who understood that their strength lay in unity.
+And this became a connecting thread as their democratic protest movement spread to the Red Ribbon Rebellion in Bendigo in 1853 and finally to the uprising at Eureka in 1854 that finally ended the old order on the goldfields.

 Explore to learn more